-- Low Barrier Navigation Centers (AB 101): AB 101 requires cities to allow a Low Barrier Navigation Center development by right in areas zoned for mixed uses and nonresidential zones permitting multi-family uses if it meets specified requirements.
+• Low Barrier Navigation Centers (AB 101): AB 101 requires cities to allow a Low Barrier Navigation Center development by right in areas zoned for mixed uses and nonresidential zones permitting multi-family uses if it meets specified requirements.
 A "Low Barrier Navigation Center" is defined as a "a Housing First, low-barrier, service-enriched shelter focused on moving people into permanent housing that provides temporary living facilities while case managers connect individuals experiencing homelessness to income, public benefits, health services, shelter, and housing."
-Low Barrier shelters may include options such as allowing pets, permitting partners to share living space, and provide storage for residents' possessions. - Emergency Shelters: Establish an Emergency Overlay in the BP zone and identify emergency shelters and multi-family housing as permitted uses in the Overlay.
+Low Barrier shelters may include options such as allowing pets, permitting partners to share living space, and provide storage for residents' possessions.

+- Emergency Shelters: Establish an Emergency Overlay in the BP zone and identify emergency shelters and multi-family housing as permitted uses in the Overlay.
 Revise "Emergency Shelters" criteria to only require parking to accommodate staff working at the shelter and to remove the 10-bed limit for emergency shelters.
-Amend the separation requirement between two shelters to a maximum of 300 feet and the definition of emergency shelters. - Supportive Housing (AB 2162): AB 2162 requires supportive housing projects of 50 units or fewer to be permitted by right in zones where multi-family and mixed-use developments are permitted, when the development meets certain conditions.
-The bill also prohibits minimum parking requirements for supportive housing within one-half mile of a public transit stop.

-- Employee Housing: Pursuant to the Health and Safety Code (Section 17021.5) Employee Housing Act, employee housing for six or fewer persons should be treated as a single-family residential use to be similarly permitted as single-family homes in the same zone. - Residential Care Facilities (for Seven or More Persons): Allow large (greater than 6 clients) residential care facilities in all residential zones, similar to other residential uses of the same type in the same zone, and subject to a Conditional Use Permit and development of objective standards for review of residential care facilities with seven or more clients that facilitate certainty in outcomes. - Reasonable Accommodation: Amend the City's Reasonable Accommodation regulations (Chapter 9.60) of the Mission Viejo Development Code to remove items (c) and (d) - (c) Whether the accommodation will have only incidental economic or monetary benefits to the applicant, and whether the primary purpose of the accommodation is to assist with real estate speculation or excess profit taking; - (d) Whether the accommodation will create a substantial adverse impact on surrounding land uses, or a public nuisance, that cannot be reasonably mitigated; - Senior Housing Overlay: The City's Senior Housing Overlay zone is applied to areas where the only residential use allowed is senior housing.
+Amend the separation requirement between two shelters to a maximum of 300 feet. - Supportive Housing (AB 2162): AB 2162 requires supportive housing projects of 50 units or fewer to be permitted by right in zones where multi-family and mixed-use developments are permitted, when the development meets certain conditions.
+The bill also prohibits minimum parking requirements for supportive housing within one-half mile of a public transit stop. - Employee Housing: Pursuant to the Health and Safety Code (Section 17021.5) Employee Housing Act, employee housing for six or fewer persons should be treated as a single-family residential use to be similarly permitted as single-family homes in the same zone. - Residential Care Facilities (for Seven or More Persons): Allow large (greater than 6 clients) residential care facilities in all residential zones, subject to a Conditional Use Permit and develop objective standards for review of residential care facilities with seven or more clients that facilitate certainty in outcomes. - Reasonable Accommodation: Amend the City's Reasonable Accommodation regulations (Chapter 9.60) of the Mission Viejo Development Code to remove items (c) and (d) - (c) Whether the accommodation will have only incidental economic or monetary benefits to the applicant, and whether the primary purpose of the accommodation is to assist with real estate speculation or excess profit taking; - (d) Whether the accommodation will create a substantial adverse impact on surrounding land uses, or a public nuisance, that cannot be reasonably mitigated; - Senior Housing Overlay: The City's Senior Housing Overlay zone is applied to areas where the only residential use allowed is senior housing.
 The City will amend the Zoning Code to incentivize senior housing through parking incentives but will remove this overlay from the Zoning Code. - SB 35 Processing: Establish procedures to implement SB 35 eligible projects for streamlined processing. - SB 9: Adopt a local ordinance to implement SB 9.
-Promote SB 9 by providing technical assistance to property owners and referring owners to available resources. - Height Limit: Amend the Zoning Code to increase the number of stories in the RPD 30 zone from two stories to three stories and to increase the maximum permissible height in the RPD 50 zone from 50 feet to 55 feet and in the RPD 80 zone from 65 feet to 84 feet.

-2021-2029 Actions: Funding: Amend Zoning Code to address the various required revisions as outlined in program. (in conjunction with Housing Element re- adoption - By the end of 2023) Departmental Budget Ongoing technical assistance to property owners relating to Responsible Agencies: development opportunities, regulations, and procedures.
+2021-2029 Actions: Funding:

+Amend Zoning Code to address the various required revisions as outlined in program.
+(By the end of 2023) Departmental Budget

+Responsible Agencies:

 Community Development -Planning Division